ruitcatarino/ruitcatarino/README.md

 - 👋 Hi, I’m @ruitcatarino
-- 👀 I’m interested in IoT and backend
+- 👀 I’m interested in C, C++, python and IoT

 <!---
 ruitcatarino/ruitcatarino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.